How I Vibe: Endless Events

-Uribe loves that using Vibe makes her meetings more dynamic and interesting, even just through the simple act of being able to draw on the canvas.
-“I’ll use the [stylus] and mark it up while I’m leading a meeting so that they can see notes,” she explains.
+Uribe loves that using Vibe makes her meetings more dynamic.
+Even the simple act of being able to draw on the canvas makes meetings more interesting.
+“I’ll use the [stylus] and mark it up while I’m leading a meeting so that they can see notes,” she explained.
 “I can point things out that are on the agenda, I can circle things, write down the notes that they’re saying.
 [T]hen we can save it for later, go back to it, and keep building on it each week with our meetings.”

-As for the marketing team, “We’ve been using it for more storyboarding, and also those creative elements of drawing,” Christl said.
-She added that they often encourage their audience to interact with the canvas as well, even if it’s just to mix up their regular work routine.
+The marketing team found other ways to use visuals.
+“We’ve been using it for more storyboarding, and also those creative elements of drawing,” Christl said.
+She added that they often encourage their audience to interact with the canvas as well.
+(Even if it’s just to mix up their regular work routine.)

 “I would recommend Vibe to anyone who is really craving creativity and that little dash of artistry that you can include in your daily life,” Christl said.
 “I know we’re all really Zoomed out and we all have that fatigue of these meetings that seem repetitive, so [using the Vibe board] really is an opportunity to step outside of your normal routine and add a dash of excitement to whatever you’re doing internally with collaboration.”

 “My favorite feature when it comes to Vibe is definitely the ability to use Zoom,” Curran said. “[T]he ability for me to bring up a Zoom Room right next to the canvas is just so awesome.
 I also like that I can technically bring up Slack if I wanted to, too.”